eth-protocol-fellows/protocol-studies/docs/readme.md

 ## Protocol Study Group

 Ethereum Protocol Fellowship Study Group (EPFsg) is an open study program for anyone interested in learning about internals of the protocol.
-The study group resources are available as self study curriculum but there is also live Study Group organized annualy between February-April.
+The study group resources are available as self study curriculum but there is also live Study Group organized annually between February-April.
 Following blog.ethereum.org for announcements to join a community of students.

 **[Start your studies](/eps/intro.md) by diving into providing resources** and get ready for live study group in 2026!